Immigrating to Hungary for permanent residency: pros and cons

 Foreigners need to obtain a residence permit in Hungary to stay in the country for more than 90 days.
 A residence permit is issued for study, employment, medical treatment, and business development.
 Foreigners with foreign income and investors can also become residents.

-Applicants for a Hungary residence permit must prove that they need to live in the country for a long time, have a sufficient income level and have a registration address in Hungary.
-Applicants will also need to apply for health insurance with coverage worldwide or in the European Union for €30,000 or more.
+Applicants for a Hungary residence permit must prove that they need to live in the country for a long time and have a sufficient income level and a registration address in Hungary.
+They must also obtain health insurance with coverage worldwide or in the European Union for at least €30,000.

 Pets need to be microchipped and vaccinated against rabies, with the microchip implanted before the rabies vaccine.
 The vaccine must be at least 21 days old at the time of the final health exam.